Azure/azure-sdk-for-net/sdk/cdn/Azure.ResourceManager.Cdn/samples/Sample2_ManagingAfdRules.md

 {
     Order = 2
 };
-input.Conditions.Add(new DeliveryRuleRequestUriCondition(new RequestUriMatchConditionParameters(RequestUriMatchConditionParametersOdataType.MicrosoftAzureCdnModelsDeliveryRuleRequestUriConditionParameters, RequestUriOperator.Any)));
+input.Conditions.Add(new DeliveryRuleRequestUriCondition(new RequestUriMatchConditionParameters(RequestUriMatchConditionParametersTypeName.DeliveryRuleRequestUriConditionParameters, RequestUriOperator.Any)));
-input.Actions.Add(new DeliveryRuleCacheExpirationAction(new CacheExpirationActionParameters(CacheExpirationActionParametersOdataType.MicrosoftAzureCdnModelsDeliveryRuleCacheExpirationActionParameters, CacheBehavior.Override, CacheType.All)
+input.Actions.Add(new DeliveryRuleCacheExpirationAction(new CacheExpirationActionParameters(CacheExpirationActionParametersTypeName.DeliveryRuleCacheExpirationActionParameters, CacheBehavior.Override, CacheType.All)
 {
     CacheDuration = "00:00:30"
 }));